Committees

 Natalie Summers

-Natalie Summers is new to the Board of Directors; however she has been involved in the Picketwire Theatre for Performing and Visual Arts for nearly three decades.
+Natalie Summers has been involved in the Picketwire Center for Performing and Visual Arts for nearly three decades.
 Natalie is a wife of 20 years to her husband Micah, and a mother of four children.
 Natalie is also a Registered Labor and Delivery Nurse at the local hospital for 15 years.
 She teaches Kindergarten and First grade at Pioneer Christian School, sings in her church’s praise and worship band and enjoys officiating high school basketball games.
 Outgoing and personable she thrives on social interactions.
 Participating in the Picketwire through acting and set building has brought joy not only to her own life but also to her husband and children, all of whom have grown to love the theatre and this cherished organization.

 If you would like to get involved with Picketwire, please submit the contact form below and a board member will get in touch with you.